 Click through to find out how much you need to retire — and then find the perfect home.

 1. Assess Your Budget

 Many retirees are on a fixed income, so finances play a big role in deciding where to live.
 Develop a budget that includes all your projected fixed living expenses, starting with the cost to purchase a home if you’re going to buy or the monthly payment if you’re going to rent.
 Your budget should also include real estate taxes, a homeowners’ association or condo fee, utilities, parking, lawn care and any other fixed monthly payments.

 2. Consider the Location

 Think about the type of environment you’re more suited to.
 You might want to settle in an urban area with easy access to dining, entertainment and cultural activities or a suburban location that will be quieter and more private.
 There’s no need to shy away from a big city — many have neighborhoods that are especially friendly to the over-65 crowd.
 Are you currently a northerner who dreams of retiring to a warm, southern climate?
 Have you always wanted to live near the mountains or by the water?
 Pinpointing the type of day-to-day lifestyle you want will help you narrow down your choices.

 Next, look at the places that are the least expensive or the most retiree-friendly.
-An earlier GOBankingRates study recently found that Birmingham, Ala., is the least expensive place to retire, with annual expenditures of just $33,219.
-If you’re looking for a bigger city, Detroit comes in next at $33,356.
-If you’ve always had your heart set on Florida, Jacksonville and Tampa also make the list of the 50 cheapest places to retire.
+An recent GOBankingRates study recently found that Cleveland, Ohio, is the least expensive place to retire, with annual expenditures of just $38,147.
+If you’re looking for a bigger city, Buffalo, New York comes in third at $40,624.
+If you’ve always had your heart set on Florida, Jacksonville, Tampa, Pensacola, Tallahassee, and St. Petersburg, also make the list of the 50 cheapest places to retire.